smartnet605/jenkins-project/README.md

 - After register click on login .

-- Use user name and password to login.
+- Use username and password to login.